GCoppel/ProcrastiMate/README.md

 - Users can add individual tasks to a to-do list.
   - Each task will have a checkbox that allows the user to mark tasks as completed.
   - Tasks can have the following associated information with them:
-    - Time – How long it should take to complete in minutes
+    - Estimated Time – How long it should take to complete in minutes
-    - Difficulty – On a 1-10 scale, how hard and mentally taxing it will be to complete
+    - Difficulty – On a 0-9 scale, how hard and mentally taxing it will be to complete
-    - Importance – On a 1-5 scale, how quickly does this need to be done
+    - Priority – On a 0-9 scale, how quickly does this need to be done
-    - Deadline – The date that the task must be completed by
   - This information will be used to suggest the order that the tasks should be completed in.
     - I may have it suggest multiple orders that the student can choose from.
   - Each task detail will be assigned a weight that will contribute to the total “Importance